This page serves as a simplified overview of our booklet.

 Ʒʒ (/dʒ/): Found in 'jump' (ʒûmp) or 'hedge' (heʒ)

-Š / SH (/ʃ/): Š is always correct to be used for this sound.
-Words whose classical spelling use SH may continue to be spelled with them.
-Seen in words like 'ship' (ship), 'passion' (päšôn), 'lash' (läsh), or 'sugar' (šûger)
+SH,SJ,TI (/ʃ/): SJ is always correct to be used for this sound.
+Words whose classical spelling use SH or TI may continue to be spelled with them.
+Seen in words like 'ship' (ship), 'passion' (päsjôn), 'action' (äktiôn), 'lash' (läsh), 'sugar' (sjûger), and 'fraction' (fräktiôn)

 NG (/ŋ/): Same as classical NG as in 'sing' (sing) or 'ring' (ring)